pantheon-systems/documentation/source/content/shibboleth-sso.md

 <Alert title="Note" type="info">

-If using Composer, the `setting.php` is already configired to locate the SimpleSAMLphp file.
+If using Composer, the `setting.php` is already configured to locate the SimpleSAMLphp file.
 For non-Composer implementations, you can add the following lines to `settings.php` so that the Drupal module can locate SimpleSAMLphp:

 <TabList>